 Rights Absent During Disciplinary Hearings

 If you have been accused of sexual assault or rape by another student, it’s imperative to know your rights as they are provided by the school.
 Read the university handbook; most have what is known as a Student Bill of Rights.
 Go over them with retained counsel and discuss how they may affect your strategy when defending the complaint filed at your school.
 Some due process rights that may be absent from a school’s disciplinary proceeding can include:

 - The right to cross-examine the complainant and other witnesses.

 - The right to be presumed innocent.

 - The right to be convicted only upon a substantial showing of proof of guilt.

 - The right to have your attorney participate at the hearing.

 - The right to appeal the disciplinary committee’s findings to the school’s dean or other person of authority.

 For those found to have committed sexual misconduct by their school, serious repercussions are the result.
 Most schools impose their most severe sanction – expulsion – when sexual misconduct is found to have been committed by one of their students.
-When that occurs, the evidence collected by the university may be delivered to local prosecutors who may then use that evidence against you or your son in criminal proceedings where the potential punishment is even greater: incarceration and potentially registration as a state sex offender.
-In short, the consequences of an adverse decision by the school at a disciplinary hearing where sexual misconduct is alleged can be life-altering.
-Ensure that the hearing is fair and that your version of events and defenses are heard by appearing with top New York City campus discipline attorneys at the hearing.
-Schedule a consultation with one of ours today.
+When that occurs, the evidence collected by the university may be delivered to local prosecutors who may then use that evidence against you or your child in criminal proceedings where the potential punishment is even greater, such as incarceration and potentially registration as a state sex offender.
+In short, the consequences of an adverse decision by the school at a disciplinary hearing can be life-altering.
+For help with your case, contact one of our New York City disciplinary hearing lawyers today.